cnc45333/cs1302-ce27-1/README.md

    This method gets its name from the idea that a call "bubbles" the bigger values to the right of the specified range (i.e., from `lo` to `hi`).
 After a call to `bubble`, **the largest value in the range is guaranteed to be at index `hi`.**

+1. As a group, pick a **DRIVER.**, then the have the **DRIVER** implement the `bubble` method in `BubbleSort.java`.
+You may want to implement a static `swap` method to help you perform the adjacent swaps.
+Be sure to include some code in the `main` method to test the implementation.
+Once your group is confident that the code compiles and runs correctly, have the **DRIVER** stage and commit `BubbleSort.java` to their local repository, then push the changes up to the repository on GitHub.
+Everyone else should pull the changes after that.

 1. **Bubble Sort**: This method also takes an array, two valid index positions `lo` and `hi` (both inclusive) within the array such that `lo <= hi` and a `Comparator` that is used to perform comparisions.
    The method simply calls `bubble(array, 0, hi)` for all valid `hi` values **in reverse order**